arkency/posts/posts/2023-01-11-how-to-build-calendar-read-model-for-bi-temporal-events.md

 end
 ```

-And on the read side display in user time zone and parsed price:
+And on the read side, time is displayed in in user time zone.
+The price is also parsed to BigDecimal.

 ```ruby
 def prices_catalog